ethanresnick/json-api/README.md

 ```

 ## Routing, Authentication & Controllers
 This library gives you a Front controller (shown in the example) that can handle requests for API results or for the documentation.
 But the library doesn't prescribe how requests get to this controller.
 This allows you to use any url scheme, routing layer, or authentication system you already have in place.

 You just need to make sure that: `req.params.type` reflects the requested resource type; `req.params.id` or (if you want to allow labels on a request) `req.params.idOrLabel` reflects the requested id, if any; and `req.params.relationship` reflects the relationship name, in the event that the user is requesting a relationship url.
+The library will read these values to help it construct the query needed to fulfill the user's request.

 In the example above, routing is handled with Express's built-in `app[VERB]` methods, and the three parameters are set properly using express's built-in `:param` syntax.
 If you're looking for something more robust, you might be interested in [Express Simple Router](https://github.com/ethanresnick/express-simple-router).
 For authentication, check out [Express Simple Firewall](https://github.com/ethanresnick/express-simple-firewall).